jelrae/new_zoo_coding_assign/readme.md

 Output:

 The output is a CSV file found in the output folder called 'action_games_sorted', which shows the game title and the associated score in descending order.

+Extra Information:

+When examining the meta data, there were some cases where there was no tag data available.
+I looked into a few of these cases to see if there was another source I could use, but I did not find one.
+I could implement another solution such as trying to find them online with another scraper, but since this assignment asked to use this link, I only used the data I had available from the link.